The continuous learning cycle

 In this phase of our continuous learning approach, you implement the awareness program as planned in the second phase.
 Communication is key.
 The continuous learning cycle is completed by measuring if all the efforts have had the desired impact.
 Therefore you start analyzing again.

 Forgetting is human nature.
 Your employees are not confronted with all different security awareness topics on a daily base.
 In order to make sure everyone knows what the right way of handling is in various situations, you need to make sure knowledge sticks in the long-term memory.
-To achieve this, repetition is the key.
-But you cannot just run the same program over and over again.
-Not only would this take too much precious time, your employees would quickly be bored with the material.
+Repetition is the key to achieving this, but you cannot just run the same program over and over again.
+Not only does this take too much precious time, your employees would quickly be bored with the material.
 And that would not exactly help transferring the so needed knowledge.

 Throughout the year, we reinforce knowledge about training topics covered before.
-Using short learning bytes in various formats, you can be sure employees will actively apply the learned skills at the moment of need.
+With the use of short learning bytes in various formats, you can be sure employees will actively apply the learned skills at the moment of need.
 Reinforcement learning tools such as microlearnings, narrow casting and security awareness videos are available for this purpose.